odan/phinx-migrations-generator/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/odan/phinx-migrations-generator.svg)](https://packagist.org/packages/odan/phinx-migrations-generator)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE.md)

-Currently Phinx (a migration library) cannot generate migrations automatically.
+Currently, Phinx (a migration library) cannot automatically generate migrations.
-Phinx "only" generates a empty class with up and down functions.
+Phinx creates "only" an empty class with `up`, `down` or `change` functions.
 You still have to write the migration manually.

-In reality, you should rarely need to write migrations manually, as the migrations library "should" generate migration classes automatically by comparing your schema mapping information (i.e. what your database should look like) with your actual current database structure.
+In reality, you should rarely have to write migrations manually because the migration library should automatically generate migration classes by comparing your schema mapping information (i.e. how your database should look like) with your current database structure.

 ## Features